Advisors to the Chancellor

 The Council of Vice Chancellors is comprised of senior-level executives who report directly to the chancellor.

-This governance organization speaks for the faculty on academic matters of concern to more than one unit.
+The UH Hilo Faculty Congress speaks for the faculty on academic matters of concern to more than one unit.

-This is a broad based group of campus leaders: vice chancellors, deans, associate deans, division chairs, directors of major units, and the Faculty Congress chair.
+The Chancellor’s Executive Council is a broad based group of campus leaders: vice chancellors, deans, associate deans, division chairs, directors of major units, and the Faculty Congress chair.
 The group meets monthly to share information about their units and provide input to the chancellor on major issues affecting the university.

-Membership includes the vice chancellors for administrative, academic and student affairs as well as representatives from their units, the Faculty Congress, the Chancellor’s Office, University Relations and the Student Association.
+Membership in the Long Range Budget Planning Committee includes the vice chancellors for administrative, academic and student affairs as well as representatives from their units, the Faculty Congress, the Chancellor’s Office, University Relations and the Student Association.
 The committee provides broad input to the Chancellor and Chancellor's Staff regarding budget criteria, strategies for obtaining additional university budget resources, long range strategic planning for budget, and suggestions for methods of budget communication.

 The Hanakahi Council is comprised of Native Hawaiian faculty, staff and students at the University of Hawaii at Hilo.
 The council advises the chancellor on Hawaiian issues.

-This board is appointed by the UH Board of Regents to guide the operations of the UH Office of Mauna Kea Management and to advise the chancellor.
+The Mauna Kea Management Board is appointed by the UH Board of Regents to guide the operations of the UH Office of Mauna Kea Management and to advise the chancellor.
 The mission of OMKM is to “Achieve harmony, balance and trust in the sustainable management and stewardship of the Mauna Kea Science Reserve through community involvement and programs that protect, preserve and enhance the natural, cultural and recreational resources of Mauna Kea while providing a world-class center dedicated to education, research and astronomy.”

 The nine-member Kahu Ku Mauna Council advises the Mauna Kea Management Board, the Office of Mauna Kea Management, and the chancellor on Hawaiian cultural matters affecting the Mauna Kea Science Reserve.

-This committee assesses faculty and staff professional development interests and needs; plans and implements activities for the current academic year in support of faculty and staff development; makes recommendation for activities in subsequent years; develops guidelines for the distribution of funds allocated for faculty and staff professional development; allocates funds for proposed faculty and staff development activities; and reviews and evaluates the effectiveness of faculty and staff development activities.
+The Professional Development Committee assesses faculty and staff professional development interests and needs; plans and implements activities for the current academic year in support of faculty and staff development; makes recommendation for activities in subsequent years; develops guidelines for the distribution of funds allocated for faculty and staff professional development; allocates funds for proposed faculty and staff development activities; and reviews and evaluates the effectiveness of faculty and staff development activities.

-This committee provides advice, consultation and recommendations to the chancellor and his senior leadership team regarding campus planning related to compliance with federal accessibility standards, including the prioritizing of accessibility improvements of facilities to meet those requirements; serves as a venue for facilitating campus-wide discussion of policies, procedures, programs, facilities, and other matters that assure the full inclusion of people with disabilities into our diverse campus community; serves to review matters related to disability access and shall make recommendation to the chancellor and his senior leadership team on its findings; and shall liaison with Hawai‘i Community College on accessibility matters as appropriate.
+The Committee on Access provides advice, consultation and recommendations to the chancellor and his senior leadership team regarding campus planning related to compliance with federal accessibility standards, including the prioritizing of accessibility improvements of facilities to meet those requirements; serves as a venue for facilitating campus-wide discussion of policies, procedures, programs, facilities, and other matters that assure the full inclusion of people with disabilities into our diverse campus community; serves to review matters related to disability access and shall make recommendation to the chancellor and his senior leadership team on its findings; and shall liaison with Hawai‘i Community College on accessibility matters as appropriate.

-This committee provides recommendations and strategies for improving the campus climate for diversity.
+The Diversity Committee provides recommendations and strategies for improving the campus climate for diversity.

-This committee identifies marketing strategies and best practices for UH Hilo.
+The Marketing Steering Committee identifies marketing strategies and best practices for UH Hilo.